-Gharavi is represented by Roxana Adle at Independent Talent Group.
-(4/15)
+Gharavi was elected into the BAFTA Academy in 2017.
+She is represented by Roxana Adle at Independent Talent.
+(9/18)

 Directed by Tina Gharavi, 2000, 24 min., Color